-16 The adjusted R2 of the different models are very similar.
+17 The adjusted R2 of the different models are very similar.

-absent or neutralizing each other.17 Models (2) and (3) in Panel A detail the results of the limitation of shareholder influence and the presence of takeover defenses.
+The results for the largest shareholder (C1_EQ) are displayed in model (1) of Panel A. Large shareholdings do not significantly modify the cash-flow coefficient (-0.007 with a t-value of -0.83; see sixth column denoted 'LQCFCG').
+The hypothesis was that larger shareholders increase monitoring reducing the cash-flow-investment sensitivity.
+However, entrenchment may magnify the managerial-discretion problem.
+Our results suggest that the two effects outlined in our hypothesis are absent or neutralizing each other.
+18 Models (2) and (3) in Panel A detail the results of the limitation of shareholder influence and the presence of takeover defenses.
 A first proxy is the structured regime (SR).
 Firms with the structured regime have a significantly higher cash-flow-investment sensitivity than firms operating without it.
 Clearly, the structured regime enlarges the managerial discretion.
 Apparently, the typical Dutch board system in which shareholder influence is given to supervisory board members has negative effects.
 This finding is consistent with De Jong, DeJong, Mertens and Wasley (2001) in which the structured regime is found to have a negative effect on firm value.
 The impact of takeover defenses is presented in Model (3).
 We take the natural logarithm of one plus the number of defenses to account for potential non-linearity.
-We observe that these defenses also increase the cash-flow-investment sensitivity.18 In sum, the results of the limitation of shareholder influence and takeover defenses are in line with our hypothesis.
+We observe that these defenses also increase the cash-flow-investment sensitivity.
+19 In sum, the results of the limitation of shareholder influence and takeover defenses are in line with our hypothesis.